stevekinney/stevekinney.net/src/writing/svelte-stores.md

   - whether or not there even is a query param called `fullScreen`, and
   - if so, is it set to something other than `"false"`.

-Whenver the `page` store is updated, it will push a new value to everything that subscribes to it—just like the bespoke stores we wrote ourselves above.
+Whenever the `page` store is updated, it will push a new value to everything that subscribes to it—just like the bespoke stores we wrote ourselves above.
 My derived store is a subscriber.
 When `page` updates, it will figure out if the `fullScreen` query parameter is still set.
 If this has changed, it will let anything subscribed to the `isFullScreen` store know so that it can update accordingly.

 [kit]: https://kit.svelte.dev
 [cra]: https://create-react-app.dev/